-The inclined plane should be fit to last 6-8 weeks in the patient's mouth, however the plane needs to have a shelf life of up to 10 weeks to consider the time between manufacturing the device and putting the device into the mouth of the patient.
-After the correction cycle is complete, the device will not need to operate anymore as it is specific to one patient.
+The plane needs to have a shelf life of up to 10 weeks to consider the time between manufacturing the device and putting the device into the mouth of the patient.
+After the correction cycle is complete, the device will not need to operate anymore as it is specific to one patient and it is then removed and disposed of.